Nouisce/Simply-Power-Ups/README.md

 **Known Issues**

-- When unequipping a flight power up you will keep the ability to fly until you relog or die
+- When unequipping a flight power up you will keep the ability to fly until you relog or die (Fixed in 0.5.6 for neoforge havent figured out a way to fix it in forge)